 Mike agrees, "the firepit is the heart of the backyard.
 It pulls people together.
 There's not a lot of elements in a backyard that can do that."

-Whether you're working with a custom-made masterpiece, a simple fire bowl, or a rock-lined hole in the ground, your backyard fire pit landscape design is worthy of your time and attention.
-We talked to some of the best outdoor room designers in the country to deliver design tips for your backyard fire pit landscape and pulled together professional examples to deliver clear design lessons, inspiration, and plant recommendations to take to your local garden center.
+Whether you're working with a custom-made masterpiece, a simple fire bowl, or a rock-lined hole in the ground.
+Your backyard fire pit landscape design is worthy of your time and attention.
+We talked to some of the best outdoor room designers in the country.
+They delivered design tips for your backyard fire pit landscape and pulled together professional examples.
+For instance, clear design lessons, inspiration, and plant recommendations to take to your local garden center.
 Have a backyard fire pit that you love already?
 Share it with us @MonroviaPlants.

 10 Design Tips for Designing a Landscape around a Fire Pit

-The fire pit itself is an important part of the landscape.
+- The fire pit itself is an important part of the landscape.
 Consider what role you want it to play before committing to a specific fire pit style.
-If it's part of a casual dining space or lounge, for instance, choose a fire pit that also acts as a coffee table, with at least 12" of tabletop around the fire for people to set their food and drinks or put up their feet.
+If it's part of a casual dining space or lounge, choose a fire pit that doubles as a coffee table.
+With at least 12" of tabletop around the fire for people to set their food or place their feet.

-If you have a view to enjoy, take a pass on the green walls and optimize the view with plantings that won't obstruct it.
+- If you have a view to enjoy, take a pass on the green walls.
+Optimize the view with plantings that won't obstruct it.

-If you have the room, site your fire pit further away from your house to create that magnetic outdoor moment that pulls people in.
+- If you have the room, site your fire pit further away from your house.
+This will create that magnetic outdoor moment that pulls people in.